 Will Augerot has written for n+1, The Rumpus, and The Morning News.
 He was born in Port Chester, New York, and lives in Brooklyn.

-Ian F. King writes about music for Stereo Subversion and Line - A Journal.
-He has written for Nylon, Slice Magazine, Vol. 1 Brooklyn, Redefine, Hobart, Pindeldyboz, Take the Handle, and other places.
+Ian F. King writes about music for Stereo Subversion and Redefine.
+He has written for Nylon, Slice Magazine, Vol. 1 Brooklyn, Line - A Journal, Hobart, Pindeldyboz, Take the Handle, and other places.
 He also maintains an experiential music blog called Dear Jerks.
 He lives in Brooklyn with his wife and cat.
 Please visit him at http://www.ianfking.com/.

 John McCaffrey received his MA from the City College of New York.
 His stories have been published regularly in literary journals and anthologies.
 His debut novel, The Book of Ash, is now available. http://thebookofash.com/